JorisChau/rrapply/README.md

 ### Using `rrapply` on data.frames

-Base `rapply` recurses into all list-like objects.
-Since data.frames are list-like objects, `rapply` always descends into the individual columns of a data.frame. `rrapply` includes an additional `dfaslist` argument, which if `FALSE` does not treat a data.frame as a list and applies the `f` function to the data.frame as a whole instead of its individual columns.
+Since base `rapply` recurses into all list-like objects, and data.frames are list-like objects, `rapply` always descends into the individual columns of a data.frame.
+For convenience, `rrapply` includes an additional `dfaslist` argument, which if `FALSE` does not treat a data.frame as a list and applies the `f` function to the data.frame as a whole instead of its individual columns.

 However, it can also be useful to exploit the property that a data.frame is a list-like object and use base `rapply` to apply a function `f` to